 Number of awards: 1

-Under the terms of the Will of the late Mrs. Nellie Heaton, there has been established at The University of Manitoba a fund to support a scholarship award in memory of the Testatrix's husband, Leonard Heaton, for many years prominent in Winnipeg musical circles.
+Under the terms of the Will of the late Mrs. Nellie Heaton, there has been established at the University of Manitoba a fund to support a scholarship award in memory of the Testatrix's husband, Leonard Heaton, for many years prominent in Winnipeg musical circles.

 The scholarship shall be called the Leonard Heaton Memorial Scholarship in Music.
 It shall be awarded to a student who, having satisfactorily met the admission requirement to a degree program in the Marcel A. Desautels Faculty of Music at The University of Manitoba, registers as a full-time student in the Marcel A. Desautels Faculty of Music in the academic session immediately following upon the winning of the scholarship.
 In addition to meeting the admission requirements, the winner must give evidence acceptable to the selection committee of high ability in Music.